sofa-framework/doc/15_Using_SOFA/32_Performances/20_Improve_performances.md

 In the latter case, there are as many free motion computations as the number of ODE solvers in the scene.
 Moreover, it is assumed there is no interaction between objects.
 Therefore, the computation of the free motion of an object is independent from the others, and each ODE solve step can be trivially parallelized.
-The component [FreeMotionAnimationLoop](https://www.sofa-framework.org/community/doc/components/animationloops/freemotionanimationloop/) has boolean Data *parallelODESolving* to specify if both ODE solve steps are computed in parallel or not.
+The component [FreeMotionAnimationLoop](https://www.sofa-framework.org/community/doc/components/animationloops/freemotionanimationloop/) has boolean Data *parallelODESolving* to specify if both ODE solve steps are to be computed in parallel or not.

 ## GPGPU